robbtraister/fusion/documentation/api/feature-pack/components/consumer.md

 ### `requestUri` - *String*

 ##### Description
-This is the uri that was requested to initiate this rendering.
-In the client, you could access this using window.location, but this property exists to provide similar server-side access.
+This is the URI that was requested to initiate this rendering.
+In the client, you could access this using `window.location`, but this property exists to provide similar server-side access.

 ##### Example